moggieuk/ERCF-Software-V3/README.md

-This readme is work in progress
+*This readme is work in progress...*
 # ERCF-Software-V3 "Angry Hare"
 I love my ERCF and building it was the most fun I've had in many years of the 3D-printing hobby.
 Whilst the design is brilliant I found a few problems with the software and wanted to add some features and improve user friendliness.
 This became especially true after the separation of functionality with the introduction of the "sensorless" branch.
 I liked the new python implementation as a Klipper plug-in but wanted to leverage my (very reliable) toolhead sensor.
 So I rewrote the software behind ERCF - it still has the structure and much of the code of the original but significantly it has many new features, integrates the toolhead sensor and sensorless options.
 I'm calling it the **"Angry Hare"** release or v3.